mahes-a/StagingBuild/README.md

     <img width="754" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/c97f207c-f052-49a9-b2c7-b78134032d04">

-- From the bot project (not the root solution) add a trigger and add messgae recieved activity  , this can be optional and entire bot can be designed in the "Unknown Intent" trigger too
+- From the bot project (not the root solution) add a trigger and add message received activity  , this can be optional and entire bot can be designed in the "Unknown Intent" trigger too

   <img width="646" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/60e67404-9e5d-4a1a-b4bb-86534cc9320c">